• Skip to main content

 Tacos are one of the most popular foods in the world so when the taco meets a creamy, cheesy soup, it's a winning, delicious combination.
 Beef and beans make it hearty, pantry ingredients make it easy and cheese takes it over the top!

-All this goodness comes together in one pot in about an hour or less and chances are you may already have many of the ingredients already on hand.
+All this goodness comes together in one pot in about an hour or less.
+Chances are you may already have many of the ingredients already on hand.
 Creamy Taco Soup is also super versatile and budget-friendly!

 Let's make it!